toshke/workshop-big-blue-button-aws/Step1.md

 #### Verify NS servers

-Theoretically, DNS changes should take hold off imediatelly, though that's not always the case, sometimes it takes few minutes, depending on the path from your local DNS resolver to the source of truth.
+Theoretically, DNS changes should take hold off imediatelly, though that's not always the case.
+Sometimes it takes few minutes, depending on the path from your local DNS resolver to the source of truth.

-You can use standard `nslookup` tool, available on both macOS and windows to read the NS servers for particular
+You can use standard `nslookup` tool, available on both macOS and Windows, to read the NS servers for particular
 domain:

 ```shell